viswak12/viswak12/README.md

 ## 🧠 About Me

 Welcome to my GitHub, where:

-- SQL flows like poetry 🧾
+Machine learning models quietly run the show 🎯

-- Python scripts run before coffee ☕
+Python scripts automate everything but lunch ☕

-- Dashboards whisper secrets to executives 🧠
+SQL flows like poetry (with the occasional JOIN tantrum) 🧾

-- And machine learning models quietly run the show 🎯
+Dashboards whisper secrets to executives (and sometimes scream at them) 🧠

 🎓 **M.S. in Computer Science** (Data Science focus) – University of North Texas – GPA: 3.81
 💼 **Data Scientist / Analyst Hybrid** with 4.5+ years of experience in **fraud analytics, product intelligence, healthcare, edtech, and fintech**